 Each course may fulfill ONE requirement.
 Five courses must be 1000-level courses.
-With advisor approval, two of the ten required courses may be taking in departments other than English.
+With advisor approval, two of the ten required courses may be taken in departments other than English.

 All substitutions and/or exceptions must be approved by the concentration advisor in consultation with the Director of Undergraduate Studies.
 A substitution or exception is not approved until specified in writing in the student’s concentration file housed in the English Department.

 English Concentration -- Nonfiction Writing Track (10 courses)

 Honors in English

 The English Honors program is intended for students who have been highly successful in their English concentration coursework and who want the opportunity to pursue a research project in more depth than is possible in an undergraduate seminar.
 The program is intended for those students with a strong desire to conduct independent research under the supervision of a thesis advisor and culminates in the writing of a thesis during the senior year.

 Students apply to the Honors Program early in the second semester of their junior year.
 December or mid-year graduates may apply in their 6th semester, but are encouraged to apply during their 5th semester and write their theses alongside May graduates.
 Interested concentrators should speak to the Honors Advisor early in their junior year to discuss their plans.
 Specific deadlines for admission are announced annually and are available in the department office.
 Students who are studying off campus are expected to meet the application submission deadline.